 May 2009 – Unlike JL: Mortal, Terminator: Salvation survive the Writers Strikes and finishes in time for a summer 2009 release.
 WB only has one other tentpole the rest of the summer, Harry Potter and the Half-Blood Prince, but on June 5, 2009 a little film called The Hangover delivers them a surprising new franchise.

-What Unicomb’s documentary will hopefully uncover is just how close Justice League Mortal came to actually being filmed.
-Same say nearly everything from sets to props to costumes had been built and special effects pre-vis work completed, with the plug ultimately pulled mere days before the start of filming.
-Unicomb has already uncovered some concept art and pre-vis, releasing it on Twitter.
+What any documentary about all of this will hopefully uncover is just how close Justice League Mortal came to actually being filmed.
+Some say nearly everything from sets to props to costumes had been built and special effects pre-vis work completed, with the plug ultimately pulled mere days before the start of filming.
+We know there’s plenty of concept art and completed pre-vis.
 In addition to the Wonder Woman and Aquaman photos I’ve already included above, there’s also this pic from somewhere around the film’s climax: